Online Realizable Regression and Applications for ReLU Networks: Polylogarithmic loss for bounded -ReLUs

 \section{Polylogarithmic loss for bounded $k$-ReLUs}

 In this section, we show that for any fixed constant $k \geq 1$ we can still avoid an $\Omega(d)$ loss, in the bounded-norm realizable square loss setting, for the class $\cH_{k,d}$ of bounded $k$-ReLUs.
 Then, we generalize it to deep networks with bounded norms in each layer in Section~\ref{sec:deepL}.
-We start with a short road map of this section. \paragraph{Roadmap.} We prove the upper bound by splitting any shattered tree into \emph{large-gap} and \emph{small-gap} nodes: large gaps are controlled by a truncated multiscale argument via sequential fat-shattering bounds \cite{rakhlin2015online}, while small gaps are handled by scaling into a comparison class and bounding its online dimension using our entropy-potential method and Euclidean covers.
-We conclude by combining the two contributions, and we also record an $\Omega(k)$ realizable lower bound showing that at least linear dependence on $k$ is unavoidable.